-Having too much line of any size will result in a greater potential for the line to become tangled while having too little might put you in an undesirable position where you run out of line while fighting a trophy-sized fish.
+Having too much line of any size will result in a greater potential for the line to become tangled, while having too little might put you in an undesirable position where you run out of line while fighting a trophy-sized fish.

 Also, consider the particular body of water where you’ll be fishing when deciding on the amount of line you’ll need.
 If you’re fishing in a large river or lake, it’s possible that you might hook a giant-sized fish that’s sure to rip out dozens of feet at a time while it’s running into the deep water.

-Best Frame Material For a Trout Spinning Reel
+Best Frame Material for a Trout Spinning Reel

 There are only a few types of frame material used in lightweight spinning reels.
 Most reels have either a graphite or aluminum frame, but some might offer a carbon material, as well as magnesium frames.

 Aluminum will undoubtedly be the strongest type of material you can have, but it’s also very heavy compared to carbon fiber or graphite blends.
-Graphite frames aren’t as tough, but will always be much lighter and also present better corrosion-resistance ability than aluminum.
+Graphite frames aren’t as tough but will always be much lighter and also present better corrosion-resistance ability than aluminum.

 Magnesium frames are what you typically find on premium-quality reels.
-This material has an almost hollow feel and is incredibly lighter than both aluminum or graphite.
+This material has an almost hollow feel and is incredibly lighter than both aluminum and graphite.
 This material also has great corrosion-resistance as well.

 How Many Ball Bearings Do I Need in a Spinning Reel?